ikovalenko92/MDP-Cloud/Kafka/ReadMe.md

 Make sure to change the directory on line 91 to the correct directory where the data files are being generated.

-To run the program type "gradle run".
+To run the program type "gradlew run"